lykhoanam/todo-list-deploy-Docker-compose/README.md

 make_bucket: mysamplebucket
 ```

-## Connecting to LocalStack from a native-running app
+## Connecting to LocalStack from a non-containerised Node app

 Now it’s time to connect your app to LocalStack.
 The index.js file, located in the backend/ directory, serves as the main entry point for the backend application.